 Max, mentioned earlier, was very aggressive toward his sister's new cat.
-Max was physically abusive toward the cat, throwing and hitting the cat frequently.
-Efforts to change Max's behavior included describing and modeling more appropriate behavior, but without success.
-The teacher wrote a story at the family's request, introducing the cat and defining how Max should respond to the cat.
+He was physically abusive toward the cat, throwing and hitting it frequently.
+Efforts to change Max's behavior included describing and modeling more appropriate behavior, but these were not met with success.

-Max's parents read the story to Max the evening they received it from school.
+The teacher wrote a story at the family's request, introducing the cat and defining how Max should respond to it.
+Max's parents read the story to him the evening they received it from school.
 The following morning, the cat came up while Max was eating his breakfast and began drinking the milk from Max's cereal bowl.
-Instead of an aggressive response, Max leaned forward and blew on the cat.
+Instead of responding aggressively, Max leaned forward and blew on the cat.
 The story was immediately effective.
 About once a month Max would need to review the story.

-In a second example, Celeste, a seven year old girl with autism, was demonstrating self-abusive behaviors including throwing herself on the floor, head banging, and screaming in response to anger and frustration.
-The use of positive reinforcement and other positive behavior management techniques were tried unsuccessfully.
+In a second example, Celeste, a 7-year-old girl with autism, was demonstrating self-abusive behaviors, including throwing herself on the floor, banging her head, and screaming, in response to anger and frustration.
+Positive reinforcement and other positive behavior management techniques were tried unsuccessfully.
 Celeste's teacher wrote a social story discussing anger, identifying that anger was acceptable and how it could be appropriately expressed.
-The story was read aloud to Celeste, followed by a few times in a whisper.
+The teacher read the story aloud to Celeste, followed by a few times in a whisper.
 Finally, Celeste read the story independently.
-To check for comprenension, Celeste was asked to "Show us what you will do... " when she felt angry.
-When situations occurred in the classroom which had previously resulted in Celeste's self-abusive behaviors, staff would first verbally cue the story, and if that was not effective, would retrieve the story for Celeste to review.
-The intervention was successful in avoiding the self-abusive and aggressive responses.
+To check for comprehension, Celeste was asked to show what she would do when she felt angry.
+When situations occurred in the classroom that had previously resulted in Celeste's self-abusive behaviors, staff would first verbally cue the story, and if that was not effective, would retrieve the story for Celeste to review.
+The intervention was successful in preventing the self-abusive and aggressive responses.

-One social story was successful in teaching J.B., a high school student with autism, to make an important judgement.
-J.B. was enrolled in the choir, and a concert was two weeks away.
-The music teacher indicated J.B. had difficulty controlling his volume when he sang, requiring frequent reminders to bring his volume down.
-The music teacher expressed concern that J.B. may have difficulty with volume control at the concert, especially considering the new situation and excitement of a large audience.
+One social story was successful in teaching J.B., a high school student with autism, to make an important judgment.
+J.B. was enrolled in the choir, and a concert was 2 weeks away.
+The music teacher indicated that J.B. had difficulty controlling his volume when he sang, requiring frequent reminders to bring his volume down.
+The music teacher expressed concern that J.B. might have difficulty with volume control at the concert, especially considering the new situation and the excitement of performing before a large audience.

-A story was written by J.B.'s special education teacher which identified ways for J.B. to monitor his own volume.
+J.B.'s special education teacher wrote a story identifying ways for J.B. to monitor his own volume.
 The ambiguous term volume was tied to other cues, for example, "I will sing so I can hear the people singing next to me."
-The first day the story was read, J.B. did not require reminders for volume in class.
-On subsequent days, reminders were minimal.
-One morning J.B.'s special education teacher forgot to have J.B. read the story prior to class, and his volume returned to it's original level, with J.B. requiring several reminders.

-On subsequent days, J.B. continued reading the story prior to class, and sang successfully with the choir the evening of the concert.
+The first day the story was read, J.B. did not require reminders in class; on subsequent days, reminders were minimal.
+One morning J.B.'s special education teacher forgot to have J.B. read the story prior to class and his volume returned to its original level, with J.B. requiring several reminders.
+Subsequently, J.B. continued to read the story prior to class and sang successfully with the choir the evening of the concert.

-Social stories have also been written in a generic format, describing common situations to students with autism.
-Generic social stories do not initially include individualized information.
-Generic stories are often highly descriptive, serving as an "outline" from which stories including individualized directive statements are developed.
-For example, a generic story outlining the steps for ordering and eating at a McDonalds' could be saved on a computer disc and quickly revised to meet the needs of individual students in a classroom.
+Social stories have also been written in a generic format, describing situations common to students with autism.
+Generic social stories do not initially include individualized information; they are often highly descriptive, serving as an "outline" from which stories including individualized directive statements are developed.
+For example, a generic story outlining the steps for ordering and eating at a McDonald's could be saved on a computer disk and quickly revised to meet the needs of individual students in a classroom.